Optimal Training of Fair Predictive Models: Experiments

 \section{Experiments}

 \textbf{Simulation 1.} The result in Theorem~\ref{lem:KLdis} implies that the accuracy of our prediction procedure depends on which components of $p(Z, Y ; \alpha)$ are constrained, which in turn is contingent on the chosen estimator $\widehat{g}(\mathcal{D})$.
 Here, we illustrate this dependence via experiments by considering four consistent estimators of the NDE presented in \cite{tchetgen12semi2}.
 We generated synthetic data ($n=5000$ with $20\%$ missing outcomes), according to the causal model shown in Fig.~\ref{fig:graphs}(a), where $A, M$ are binary and $X, Y$ are continuous variables.
 We fit models for $\E[Y |A, M, X; \alpha_y]$, $p(M|A, X; \alpha_m)$, and $p(A|X; \alpha_a)$ by maximum likelihood.
-The first estimator (g-formula), is the MLE plug-in estimator and uses $Y$ and $M$ models to estimate NDE.
+The first estimator (g-formula) is the MLE plug-in estimator and uses $Y$ and $M$ models to estimate NDE.
 The second one is the inverse probability weighted (IPW) estimator that uses $A$ and $M$ models.
-The third ``mixed'' estimator uses the $A$ and $Y$ models, and the fourth augmented IPW estimator (AIPW) uses all three models.
-See appendix for details on these estimators and the model specifications.
+The third ``mixed'' estimator uses the $A$ and $Y$ models, and the fourth estimator (EIF) uses all three models, and is based on the efficient influence function for the PSE parameter.
+See Appendices C and D for details on these estimators and the model specifications.
 The code is attached to this submission.